k3karthic/ansible__ubuntu-basic/README.md

 The Ansible playbook in this repository performs the following tasks on an Ubuntu 20.04 instance,
 1. Update apt repositories
-1. Install and configure Fail2ban for SSH
+1. Install and configure fail2ban for SSH
+2. Install daily rootkit detection scripts using chkrootkit and rkhunter
-1. Install and configure swap space equal to total memory
+3. Install and configure swap space equal to total memory
-1. Disable snapd for lower memory consumption
+4. Disable snapd for lower memory consumption
+5. Install weekly script to update and reboot the system

-The playbook assumes the instance runs in Oracle Cloud using the terraform scripts below,
+The playbook assumes the instance runs in the Oracle Cloud using the terraform scripts below,
 * [https://github.com/k3karthic/terraform__oci-instance-1](https://github.com/k3karthic/terraform__oci-instance-1).
 * [https://github.com/k3karthic/terraform__oci-instance-2](https://github.com/k3karthic/terraform__oci-instance-2).